santiagoromero20/SentimentAnalysisApp-NLP-MCC/README.md

 Let's take a quick overview on each module:

 - api: It has all the needed code to implement the communication interface between the users and our service.
-It uses Flask and Redis to queue tasks to be processed by our machine learning model.
+It uses fastapi and PostgreSQL to save user´s feedback and rating.
-    - `api/app.py`: Setup and launch our Flask api.
+    - `api/main.py`: Setup and launch our api.
+    - `api/database.py`: PostgeSQL Database Initialization.
+    - `api/models.py`: Database Tables Declaration with SQLAlchemy.
+    - `api/schemas.py`: Database Tables Validation Schemas.
-    - `api/views.py`: Contains the API endpoints.
+    - `api/routers.py`: Folder which contains the API endpoints.
 You must implement the following endpoints:
-        - *upload_text: Displays a frontend in which the user can upload a review and get a prediction from our model.
-        - *predict*: POST method which receives a review and sends back the model prediction.
-This endpoint is useful for integration with other services and platforms given we can access it from any other programming language.
-        - *feedback*: Endpoint used to get feedback from users when the prediction from our model is incorrect.
+        - *login*: POST method where Spotify User logs in.
+        - *create_feedback*: POST method which receives the feedback, rating and a harcoded string which will then be out predicted sentiment.
+Here we load our feedback on the respective database with its prediction.
+Very useful for future training.
     - `api/utils.py`: Implements some extra functions used internally by our api.
-    - `api/middlewarw.py`: Midddleware between Api and Model
-    - `api/settings.py`: It has all the API settings.
+    - `api/config.py`: It has all the API settings.

+- test: Contains all the files to perform the testing of the app.
+    - `database.py`: PostgeSQL Test Database Initialization.
+    - `conftest.py`: Holds the global functions (@fixture) of the routes test.
+    - `test_feedback.py`: *create_feedback* tests.
+    - `test_user.py`: *login* tests.

-    - `api/templates`: Here we put the .html files used in the frontend.
+- model: Contains all the files to perform the Model cleaing, training and evaluation.

-- model: Implements the logic to get jobs from Redis and process them with our Machine Learning model.
-When we get the predicted value from our model, we must encole it on Redis again so it can be delivered to the user.
-    - `model/ml_service.py`: Runs a thread in which it get jobs from Redis, process them with the model and returns the answers.
-    - `model/settings.py`: Settings for our ML model.

-- EDA: Is the Main Notebook of the proejct where all the code is written.
+    - `visualization.py`: Is the Main Notebook of the proejct where all the code is written.
 EDA and Model Evaluation is performed here.
     - `visualization.py`: Holds the Visualization Functions.
     - `evaluation.py`: Holds the Evaluation Functions.
     - `text_normalizer.py`: Holds the Text Normalization functions.